Coodabeen Champions: Coodabeens Footy Show

-The show includes various regular segments, including:

-Covie's Quiz: a football-related quiz run by Ian Cover.

-Guru Bob: a fictional Guru – he has belonged to various religions – who claims to relate advice to Australian Football League players and coaches who "visit the temple", often giving them comical spins on well-known philosophical quotes as this advice.
+The show includes various regular segments, including Guru Bob: a fictional Guru – he has belonged to various religions – who claims to relate advice to Australian Football League players and coaches who "visit the temple", often giving them comical spins on well-known philosophical quotes as this advice.
 He is described as the Coodabeens' Special Adviser on Football Spirituality and has released numerous books of football quotes.
-For example, "It says in The Bible, Book of Shane 3:11: 'It is harder to win a Premiership, than it is to put a needle into the eye of a camel'."